FreshKernel/kraft-sync/README.md

 File an issue in the [issues](https://github.com/ellet0/kraft-sync/issues) with detailed information as much as you can, with the error and what are you trying to do and how to reproduce it.
-We will do our best to help fixing it.
+We will do our best to help fix it.

 if you have a question, use the Discussions tab instead
 </details>